 Introducing MemberPress Courses

-With MemberPress Courses, you get excellent features such as:
+With MemberPress Courses, you get super helpful features such as:

 - The ability to create effective coupons and dynamic pricing pages